glade-chat/glade.js/README.md

 ## About

-glade.js is an object-oriented library that makes it easy to interact with Glade — Houses, Rooms, Messages, Members, Roles, DMs, friends, presence, and voice — over REST and the real-time gateway.
+glade.js is an object-oriented library that makes it easy to interact with Glade - Houses, Rooms, Messages, Members, Roles, DMs, friends, presence, and voice - over REST and the real-time gateway.

 - Object-oriented
 - Cache-backed and event-driven
 - Handles login and token refresh for you
-- First-class TypeScript types, zero build step (pure ESM)

 ## Installation